 Agol said, “A goal of exoplanet studies for some time has been to probe the composition of planets that are Earth-like in size and temperature.
 The discovery of TRAPPIST-1 and the capabilities of ESO’s facilities in Chile and the NASA Spitzer Space Telescope in orbit have made this possible — giving us our first glimpse of what Earth-sized exoplanets are made of.”

-Regarding size, thickness and the measure of radiation it gets from its star, the fourth planet out, TRAPPIST-1e, is the most like Earth, however somewhat denser.
-It is by all accounts the rockiest planet of the seven, and can possibly have fluid water.
-TRAPPIST-1f, g, and h are sufficiently far from the star, water could be solidified over their surfaces.
+Regarding size, thickness, and the measure of radiation it gets from its star, the fourth planet out, TRAPPIST-1e, is the most like Earth; however somewhat denser.
+It is by all accounts the rockiest planet of the seven and can possibly have fluid water.
+TRAPPIST-1f, g, and h are sufficiently far from the star, that water could be solidified over their surfaces.